vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 ```
 </details>

+### Configuration details

 Setting [meta_jobs_max_concurrent_running_jobs](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-meta-jobs/src/vdk/plugin/meta_jobs/meta_configuration.py#L87)
-to 2 would mean that the execution of the DAG will be in the following order:
+to 2 in the DAG Job config.ini file would mean that the jobs in the DAG will be executed in the following order:
  * ingest-job-table-one, ingest-job-table-two
  * read-job-usa, read-job-canada
- * read-job-rest-of-world (as soon as any of the previous Data Jobs finishes successfully)
+ * read-job-rest-of-world

 When the ingest jobs are both finished, all of the read jobs are ready to start but when the aforementioned limit is
 hit (after read-job-usa and read-job-canada are started), the following message is logged:

 ![DAG concurrent running jobs limit hit](images/dag-concurrent-running-jobs-limit-hit.png)
+Then the delayed read-job-rest-of-world is started after any of the currently running Data Jobs finishes.

 The other two configurations are set in order to have a short fixed delay for delayed jobs such as the last read job.
 Check the [configuration](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-meta-jobs/src/vdk/plugin/meta_jobs/meta_configuration.py)